manas12709/BigIdeaTeamTeach/navigation/bigidea5.md

 ### Example Response:

 - AI Example: YouTube’s recommendation system.
-- What Happened: It was designed to keep users engaged but ended up spreading misinformation and extreme content.
+- What Happened: It was designed to keep users engaged but ended up spreading misinformation and harmful content.
 - Response: YouTube changed its algorithm to reduce harmful recommendations.
 - Prevention: AI developers should have tested for harmful patterns before launching the system.